-Abortion is permitted in Northern Ireland only if a woman's life is at risk or there is a risk to her mental or physical health that is long-term or permanent.
-It is not permitted in cases of rape, incest or fatal fetal abnormality.
+Abortion is permitted in Northern Ireland only if a woman's life is at risk or there is a ris mental or physical health that is long-term or permanent.
+It is not permitted in cases of incest or fatal fetal abnormality.